 This summary highlights selected information contained elsewhere in this prospectus, but it does not contain all of the information that you should consider before deciding to invest in our common stock.
 You should carefully read the entire prospectus, including the information presented under the section entitled "Risk Factors" and the financial statements and the notes thereto, included elsewhere in this prospectus, before making an investment decision.
 Some of the statements in the following summary constitute forward-looking statements.
 See "Special Note Regarding Forward-Looking Statements."
 Unless the context otherwise requires, all references in this summary to the "Company," "Hornbeck," "HOS," "we," "us," "our" or similar terms refer to Hornbeck Offshore Services, Inc. and its consolidated subsidiaries.
 Where we present information on an "as-adjusted basis," it means that such information is presented giving effect to this offering and the use of proceeds therefrom, as reflected in more detail under the captions "Use of Proceeds" and "Capitalization."
-Additionally, unless noted otherwise, discussions surrounding our vessels include the four vessels acquired and the eight vessels expected to be acquired in connection with our ECO Acquisitions and exclude our two partially constructed MPSVs.
+Additionally, unless noted otherwise, discussions surrounding our vessels are as of December 31, 2022 and include the four vessels acquired and the eight vessels expected to be acquired in connection with our ECO Acquisitions as of such date and exclude our two partially constructed MPSVs and the four OSVs we operate for the U.S. Navy.